HP LaptopHP Pavilion M4

 One Comment

-I’m facing a lot of problems with my network card on the pavilion m4.
+I’m facing a lot of problems with my network card on the Pavilion M4.
 Could you please help me figure out a compatible network card for it?
 I am considering an Intel 7260 or a Broadcom BCM943228.
 I’m particularly worried about the BIOS having a whitelist scheme.

 Thanks in advance.